6 Best Private Video Hosting Sites for Businesses in 2026 (Compared)

 2. Wistia

-Wistia is the heavyweight champion of video marketing.
+Wistia is the most marketing-focused option on this list.
+Wistia offers a free tier (25 GB storage, 200 GB bandwidth, 1 user), but most businesses will need the Business plan at $79/month (billed annually) for meaningful storage and bandwidth.
 If your primary goal is to turn viewers into leads, Wistia provides the toolkit.
 You can insert email capture forms (Turnstiles) directly into the video player and sync the data with your CRM (HubSpot, Marketo, etc.).

 Their analytics go beyond simple view counts, offering heatmaps that show exactly which parts of a video a specific user watched, rewatched, or skipped.
-We've seen marketing teams use this granular data to segment leads effectively based on viewer interest.
+According to HubSpot's 2026 State of Marketing report, video generates 1,200% more shares than text and images combined -- and Wistia's granular data helps marketing teams segment leads based on exactly what viewers engaged with.

 Pros: